 Weigh divorce options carefully.
 The bottom line is that every family, and every divorce, is different.
 Obviously, if you are able to work with your spouse to make decisions and both of you are honest and reasonable, then mediation or the collaborative method may be best.
 But, if you have doubts, it is good to be ready and prepared with an attorney experienced and capable of litigating your divorce.

-Darren O'Toole Esq and Michael Gunteski Esq have served as Matrimonial Early Settlement Panelists in Monmouth and Ocean County.
-They are both experienced divorce mediators and also represent litigants who utilize the services of a divorce mediator.
-In addition both Darren O'Toole, Esq and Michael Gunteski, Esq are trained Collaborative Law Attorneys.
+Darren O'Toole Esq has served as Matrimonial Early Settlement Panelists in Monmouth and Ocean County.
+He is an experienced divorce mediator and also represents litigants who utilize the services of a divorce mediator.
+In addition Darren O'Toole is a trained Collaborative Law Attorneys.
 They have extensive experience as family law litigators and are strong advocates for their clients.